syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 {% endhighlight %}

-[`Custom`]
+`Custom`

-If the Type is Custom, you have to bind HorizontalErrorPath and VerticalErrorPath as shown in the below code snippet.
+If [`Type`] is Custom, you have to bind HorizontalErrorPath and VerticalErrorPath as shown in the below code snippet.

 {% highlight c# %}